 The combination of Ritalin and alcohol can be extremely detrimental to one’s health, as the effects are amplified, resulting in an increased risk of health complications.
 The stimulant and depressant can cause an imbalance in the body’s natural chemistry and exacerbate the effects of both substances.
 For instance, Ritalin can raise blood pressure and heart rate, while alcohol can reduce these vitals, forming a dangerous combination.
 Continued use of both substances can also result in liver damage, as they both put strain on the organ, hindering its performance.
 Additionally, the mixture of Ritalin and alcohol can boost the chance of addiction, as the two can create a powerful high that is hard to resist.

 Prolonged use of Ritalin and alcohol can have a detrimental effect on one’s mental health.
 Ritalin can bring on feelings of nervousness and restlessness, whereas alcohol can result in moodiness and drowsiness.
-This combination can intensify these adverse effects, resulting in psychological ailments, such as depression, anxiety, and dependency.
+The combination of Ritalin and alcohol can intensify adverse effects, resulting in psychological ailments, like depression, anxiety, and dependency.

 Treatment for Polysubstance Abuse